MStarmans91/WORCDatabase/README.md

 functions.

 ## Usage: experiment reproduction
-To reproduce eight experiments presented in the WORC paper, i.e., those on the above mentioned eight datasets, simply import and run the ``run_experiment`` function from the ``run_experiments.py`` script.
+To reproduce the eight default experiments presented in the WORC paper, i.e., those with the default WORC settings on the above mentioned eight datasets, simply import and run the ``run_experiment`` function from the ``default_experiments.py`` script.
 The *dataset* argument can be used to switch between the eight datasets.
 See the docstring of the function for further documentation.